nimble-platform/data-analytics/zeppelin-spark/README.md

 ## complex usage

-You can use [docker-compose](http://docs.docker.com/compose) to easily run Zeppelin in more complex configurations.
-See this project's `./examples` directory for examples of using Zeppelin with `docker-compose` to :
+You can use [docker-compose](http://docs.docker.com/compose) to run Zeppelin in more complex configurations.
+See the project's `./notebook/examples` directory for examples of using Zeppelin with `docker-compose` to :

 - read and write from local data files
 - read and write documents in ElasticSearch

 ## onbuild

-The Docker `onbuild` container is still a part of this project, but **I have no plans to keep it updated**.
-See the `onbuild` directory to view its `Dockerfile`.

 To use it, create a new `Dockerfile` based on `dylanmei/zeppelin:onbuild` and supply a new, executable `install.sh` file in the same directory.
 It will override the base one via Docker's [ONBUILD](https://docs.docker.com/reference/builder/#onbuild) instruction.